-She has recently performed with Boston Brass, Monarch Brass, the Fontana Chamber Ensemble and regularly performs with the Grand Rapids, Kalamazoo, Battle Creek, and Southwest Michigan Symphony Orchestras.
+Lin Foulk is Associate Professor of Horn at Western Michigan University, where she teaches horn, coaches chamber ensembles, and is a member of the Western Brass Quintet and Western Wind Quintet.
+She has performed with Boston Brass, Monarch Brass, and as a soloist at five International Horn Symposia (including Valencia, Spain).
+In Michigan she frequently performs with the Fontana Chamber Ensemble as well as the Grand Rapids, Kalamazoo, and Battle Creek Symphony Orchestras.
 She has served as Principal Horn with the Oshkosh and Manitowoc Symphony Orchestras, was a member of the Wisconsin Chamber Orchestra and the Wisconsin Wind Orchestra (with which she toured the Netherlands in 2001) and has frequently performed as substitute and extra musician with the Milwaukee and Madison Symphony Orchestras.
 With the Western Brass Quintet she has performed in Carnegie Hall in New York City; in Bangkok, Thailand; Moscow and St. Petersburg, Russia; Chengdu, China; and at universities across the United States.
+She performed and presented classes in Tegucigalpa, Honduras with the Western Wind Quintet.
+During the summer, she teaches horn and chamber music at the Kendall Betts Horn Camp in Lyman, New Hampshire.
 During the summer, she teaches horn and chamber music at WMU’s High School Summer Music Camp (Seminar) and the Kendall Betts Horn Camp in Lyman, New Hampshire.

 Dr. Foulk received the Doctor of Musical Arts a